 Individual directors are appointed by the Board to sit on certain designated committees.
 Our Board currently has four committees : the Audit Committee, the Human Resources and Compensation Committee, the Nominating and Governance Committee and the Reserves and Sustainability Committee.
 All four of these committees are comprised solely of independent directors.
 Each committee has a written mandate outlining its purpose, membership and responsibilities.

-The members of the Audit Committee are Jennifer A. Maki (Chair), Don G. Hrap and Gregory K. Melchin
+The members of the Audit Committee are Jennifer A. Maki (Chair), Tiffany (TJ) Thom Cepak, Angela S. Lekatsas and Don G. Hrap

 HUMAN RESOURCES AND COMPENSATION COMMITTEE

-The members of the Human Resources and Compensation Committee are, Trudy M. Curran (Chair), Jennifer A. Maki and David L. Pearce
+The members of the Human Resources and Compensation Committee are, Trudy M. Curran (Chair), Jennifer A. Maki, David L. Pearce and Jeffrey E. Wojahn

 NOMINATING & GOVERNANCE COMMITTEE

 The members of the Nominating and Governance Committee are Steve D.L.
-Reynish (Chair) Trudy M. Curran and Gregory K. Melchin
+Reynish (Chair) Trudy M. Curran, Angela S. Lekatsas and Jeffrey E. Wojahn

 RESERVES & SUSTAINABILITY COMMITTEE

-The members of the Reserves Committee are Don G. Hrap (Chair), David L. Pearce and Steve D.L.
+The members of the Reserves Committee are Don G. Hrap (Chair), Tiffany (TJ) Thom Cepak, David L. Pearce and Steve D.L.
 Reynish

 The ESG landscape is constantly changing as new regulatory and reporting requirements, technologies, and stakeholder interests arise.
 To help us proactively identify risks and opportunities in this evolving environment, we have embedded oversight of ESG into our governance structures.